Hjalmar Peterson: Reissues and other recordings

 In conjunction with the festival the Swedish-born singer Anne-Charlotte Harvey recorded three albums of folk tunes, emigrant ballads, hymns, waltzes and comic songs.
 The non-profit Olle i Skratthult Project sponsored the annual celebration and the recordings.
-Harvey's albums, produced by the renowned ethnomusicologist Maury Bernstein, included twelve songs from Olle's repertoire.
+Harvey's albums, produced by ethnomusicologist Maury Bernstein, included twelve songs from Olle's repertoire.
 In 1976 the Olle i Skratthult Project reissued two of Olle's most popular recordings as a single: Nikolina and Flickan På Bellmansro.

 Banjar Records, a label based in the Twin Cities, released one song by Olle and two by his Hobo Orchestra in 1983.
 Olle's recordings were released in Sweden as well.
 The Centre for Swedish Folk Music and Jazz Research had three of his songs on its album "From Sweden to America", which was released as an LP in 1981 and as a CD in 1996.
 Recorded in Sweden and the United States between 1917 and 1980, the collection had songs by Olle i Skratthult, Olga Lindgren, Gustav Fonandern, Lydia Hedberg, Ragnar Hasselgren and Anne-Charlotte Harvey.
 In 2011 the twenty-three tracks on the CD were released on iTunes and Amazon mp3.

 Twenty years after the first Snoose Boulevard Festival the Great American History Theatre of St.Paul paid tribute to Hjalmar Peterson with its 1992 production "Olle From Laughtersville".
 During the play's run a souvenir audio cassette was sold with four of Olle's recordings.
 The illustrator R. Crumb put out a CD in 2000 with some of his favorite vintage recordings.
 Olle's Hobo Orchestra not only provided one of the tunes but also appeared on the cover in a drawing by the artist.

 Foreword to 1908 songbook

 Swedes have had the reputation of familiarizing themselves faster than anyone else with the customs and traditions of various countries — to take them in stride.

-About two years ago a happy and energetic young man came to this country from the province of Värmland.
-His name was Hjalmar Peterson, and he had already successfully appeared on stage in his home district under the name of "Olle i Skratthult".
-But little did he suspect that he would soon establish himself as America's foremost Swedish comedian, storyteller and singer.
-Like our great American actors and entertainers "Olle i Skratthult" now offers his songs and stories for sale, and it is to be hoped that this little book will do well since it contains many of the choice pieces with which "Olle" has had great success, written by such well-known Swedish humorists as Gustaf Fröding, F.A.
-Dahlgren and Jödde i Göljaryd.

-This book has been published to earn a little extra income and to make "Olle" more familiar to Swedish-American audiences.
-It is his dearest wish to devote all of his time to the theater instead of the current situation where he carries mortar one day and appears on stage the next.
+This book has been published to make "Olle" more familiar to Swedish-American audiences.
+He devoted all of his time to the theater instead of the current situation where he carries mortar one day and appears on stage the next.